Positive equilibria in mass action networks: geometry and bounds: Special cases

 where $\beta>0$, each $v_j(\cdot)$ is affine, $j$ ranges over a subset of $P_i$ of size at most $\ell_i$, and $\omega_j$ are the corresponding subset of the entries in some row of $W$.
 Hence the left hand side of \eqref{eqsolvpi} includes a product of at most $\ell_i$ nonconstant factors.
 The arguments in the proof of \cite[Thm 2.4]{bihan:descartes:2} now imply that \eqref{eqsolvpi} has at most $\ell_i-1$ nondegenerate solutions.

-The maximum number of nondegenerate positive solutions of the solvability system is then the product of the number of possible nondegenerate solutions for each variable $\hat{\alpha}_{i}$ over all blocks for which $\dim \mC_i=(m_i- \ell_i)+ 2$, and the claim follows by \Cref{thm:degensolvability} as usual. \end{proof}
+The maximum number of positive nondegenerate solutions of the solvability system is then bounded by the product of the number of possible nondegenerate solutions for each variable $\hat{\alpha}_{i}$ over all blocks for which $\dim \mC_i=(m_i- \ell_i)+ 2$, and the claim follows by \Cref{thm:degensolvability}. \end{proof}

 \begin{rem} For the assumptions of \Cref{lem:extend_circuits} to hold, the network must have at most $n+2p_f$ distinct sources.
 Indeed, if for each $i$ we have $\ell_i \leq m_i - \dim \mC_i + 2$ and the network has full rank, then $\sum_i \ell_i \leq m-(m-n)+2p \leq n+2p_f$. \end{rem}